lm-sys/lm-sys.github.io/blog/2023-11-09-llm-decontaminator.md

 To compare the accuracy of different detection methods, we construct 200 prompt pairs using both the original and rephrased test sets.
 These comprised 100 random pairs and 100 rephrased pairs.
 The f1 score on these pairs provides insight into the detection methods' ability to detect contamination, with higher values indicating more precise detection.
 As shown in the following table, except for the LLM decontaminator, all other detection methods introduce some false positives.
 Both rephrased and translated samples successfully evade the n-gram overlap detection.
 With multi-qa BERT, the embedding similarity search proves completely ineffective against translated samples.
-When using multilingual BERT, this method struggles with the US History subject.
-Notably, the LLM decontaminator showcases superior performance, identifying rephrased samples with high reliability and precision.
+Notably, the LLM decontaminator showcases superior performance, identifying rephrased samples with high reliability and precision with the highest minimum F1 score as well as the highest average F1 score.

 <img src="/images/blog/decontaminator/MMLU-f1score.png" style="display:block; margin-top: auto; margin-left: auto; margin-right: auto; margin-bottom: auto;"></img>